rezash76/todo_it/README.md

-# todo_test
+# todo_it

 A Todo flutter app.

-## Getting Started

-Todo It, is about todo with Hive data base and clean architecture.
+Todo it, is about todo with Hive data base and clean architecture.